asengelhart/Relo-Reago/README.md

 # Relo-Reago - Esperanto-angla vortaro / Esperanto-English dictionary

+## About
+This is an English-Esperanto dictionary based off of the wordlist provided by <a href="http://reta-vortaro.de">Reta Vortaro.</a>.
+Along with displaying basic definitions, this app can support user-generated comments attached to individual definitions, which can be up- or downvoted by other users.

+Future versions of this software will include auto-update functionality, enabling the app to automatically include updates posted by Reta Vortaro.

 ## Installation
 1. Clone this repository.
 2. From `backend/`, run `rails db:migrate` and `rails db:seed` to initialize the database.
 This may take a while.